 Once you’ve got your hands on these tasty fish steaks, go ahead and get excited.
 Start this Seared Ahi Tuna by thawing your tuna steaks, and then make the ginger soy marinade by blending rice vinegar, soy sauce, ginger, garlic, sugar, green onion, and wasabi.
 If you can’t find wasabi, you can substitute horseradish and crushed mustard seeds, and it will still be delicious.
 Pour the marinade over the tuna, and leave it alone for about 10 minutes.
 Make sure not to throw out the marinade when you cook the steaks– you’ll use it later.
 Sprinkle sesame seeds on the tuna (on either both sides or just one side– it’s totally up to you).
 Heat oil on high in a heavy bottom pan (I use cast iron), and when it’s very hot and smoking, sear the tuna for 15 – 30 seconds per side, and then remove it from the pan.
 Don’t cook it longer– take it off the heat!
 Overcooked tuna is a very sad thing.
 Turn the heat to medium, and let the pan cool a little.
 Next, you’re going to make a pan sauce.
 Pour the marinade into the pan along with the lemon juice, and stir, stir, stir with a wooden spoon.
 Serve the Sesame Seared Ahi Tuna with your finished Ginger Soy Sauce.
 I like to slice my tuna steaks almost all the way through, so that I can fan them out all fancy-like, but you don’t have to do that unless you want to!
 Serve your tuna with a big green salad, dig in, enjoy, and don’t even bother trying to contain your food-happiness.

-Note: When you’re fish shopping in the seafood freezer aisle, you might be tempted to pay extra for the “sushi grade” label, but be aware– It means nothing.
+A Note on Seafood Labeling: When you’re fish shopping in the seafood freezer aisle, you might be tempted to pay extra for the “sushi grade” label, but be aware– It means nothing.
 And by nothing, I mean that it isn’t regulated by the FDA.
-Maybe you already knew this– after all, there are lots of unregulated food labels on American grocery store shelves.
-I wasn’t clued into this particular label scaminess until reading this Ahi Tuna Poke recipe over at Ready to Yumble.

-*Seafood Safety: Here’s the thing about eating undercooked or raw fish– it needs to be frozen to kill any parasites or other nastiness.* I was inclined to say that very fresh fish is best, but even sushi restaurants selling fresh fish will often flash freeze their fish for food safety.
-Keep in mind, your home freezer doesn’t get cold enough– FDA regulations are pretty specific– and unless you have a commercial-grade freezer, you’re better off with frozen fish.
-Personally, I buy frozen fish for my raw or barely cooked seafood adventures.
+A Note on Seafood Safety and Raw / Undercooked Fish: The safest way to consume raw fish is to make sure that it’s been flash frozen to kill anything that could later make you sick.
+If you’re worried that frozen fish won’t be as tasty, keep in mind that even high-end sushi restaurants use frozen seafood.
 Also Note: I’m not a doctor, and I’m not giving medical advice here.
 If your doctor says you shouldn’t eat raw fish because you’re at a higher risk for getting sick (i.e.– if you’re pregnant or have a different medical condition that makes it unsafe), talk to them, not me, before chowing down on this lovely tuna.